osqp/osqp/docs/codegen/matlab.rst

 .. function:: emosqp('update_P', Px, Px_idx, Px_n)
    :noindex:

-   Update nonzero entries of the quadratic cost matrix.
+  Update nonzero entries of the quadratic cost matrix (only upper-diagonal) without changing sparsity structure.

    :param ndarray Px: Values of entries to be updated
    :param ndarray Px_idx: Indices of entries to be updated.
 Pass :code:`[]` if